-Samsung Galaxy Mega 6.3 with AT&T branding leaks outAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Mega 6.3 with AT&T branding leaks outAlex Wagner - Editorial Director of News and Content

 Hot on the heels of the appearance of a white version of AT&T's LG Optimus G Pro, another unannounced device that'll soon grace the big blue carrier's shelves has leaked out.

 This time we're looking at the Samsung Galaxy Mega 6.3, a device that's been rumored as being AT&T-bound in the past.
 As you can see in the image shared by @evleaks, this SGH-I527 "Melius" variant of the Galaxy Mega 6.3 looks fairly similar to the international model that launched earlier this year, save for the AT&T branding in its status bar and below its rear camera.